New Canaan First-Degree Assault Lawyer

 - With the assistance of two or more others, intentionally causing serious physical injury to another, or

 - Intentionally injuring another while firing a gun.

 Importance of Intent in Assault Cases

-Although these scenarios outlined in Connecticut’s assault statutes cover a range of different circumstances, one aspect they share is the requirement that an individual must be acting with a certain state of mind in order to be arrested in New Canaan for first-degree assault.
+Although these scenarios outlined in Connecticut’s assault statutes cover a range of different circumstances, one aspect they share is the requirement that an individual must be acting with a certain state of mind in order to be arrested for assault.

 In most cases, the individual must intend to cause the harm that results, although the intent may be to harm an individual other than the one who suffered the actual harm.
 Or the individual may act with reckless disregard for the safety of others.

 The issue of intent can be proven by either direct or circumstantial evidence, including proof of how you behaved and statements made before, during and after the assault.
 That is why it is critical that a New Canaan first-degree assault attorney files motions with the Norwalk Superior Court to preserve video surveillance evidence in order to ensure that the judge and jury have all relevant evidence before a decision is reached on a client’s innocence or guilt.

 As a Class B felony in Connecticut, first-degree assault carries very heavy penalties.
 In some cases, the law requires the court to impose a mandatory minimum sentence and does not allow the court to suspend or substantially reduce a sentence.
 In addition to prison sentences, a conviction carries a fine of up to $15,000.